ArdaSug/DSA210PROJECT/README.md

 ## Introduction

 This project analyzes my Chess.com game data to better understand my playing habits and performance trends, with a specific focus on rapid games.
-The dataset, which I accessed using Chess.com’s public API, provides insights into my games, including results, accuracy, timing, and other key metrics.
-By using the API, I was able to retrieve detailed game information, such as move history, player ratings, and game outcomes.
+The dataset, which I will use Chess.com’s public API, provides insights into my games, including results, accuracy, timing, and other key metrics.
+By using the API, I will retrieve  game information, such as move history, player ratings, and game outcomes.

 By exploring this dataset, I aim to uncover my playing style, identify my strengths and weaknesses, and understand how various factors, such as accuracy and move timing, influence my performance.
 This project will help me evaluate my decision-making in different game scenarios, analyze how I perform against opponents of various skill levels, and assess my effectiveness with specific openings and strategies.
 Ultimately, my goal is to reflect on these insights to refine my playing style, improve my gameplay consistency, and develop a more effective chess strategy.